 Singapore on the other hand has been a world leader in reducing personal vehicle use and improving traffic flow by developing innovative road congestion pricing mechanisms.
 It was the first city in the world to implement Electronic Road Pricing (ERP) which charges drivers for using roads based on the amount and timing of their use.

 Singapore first introduced road pricing in a “restricted zone” (RZ, essentially central Singapore) in 1975 using manual fee collection methods.
-This resulted in a 45% decrease in traffic in the RZ.
+This resulted in a 45 percent decrease in traffic in the RZ.
 Later road pricing was extended to major expressways.
 ERP was implemented in 1998.
 Currently ERP II based on GPS technology is being tested.
 The Singapore government claims that ERP has been effective in addressing congestion and that the average speed on “priced” roads stays within optimal speed ranges even during peak hours.
-Initial monitoring indicated that during ERP hours of operation, expressway and RZ traffic volume decreased by a further 15% to 16%.
-Additionally according to a 2014 article by the Danish Architectural Center “65% of commuters now use public transport, an increase of nearly 20%.”
+Initial monitoring indicated that during ERP hours of operation, expressway and RZ traffic volume decreased by a further 15-16 percent.
+Additionally according to a 2014 article by the Danish Architectural Center “65 percent of commuters now use public transport, an increase of nearly 20 percent.”

 A Feasibility Study of ERP commissioned by the Hong Kong government in 1997 reported that a two-year pilot ERP program conducted in Hong Kong 12 years earlier “demonstrated that ERP was technically feasible and could produce economic benefits.”
 The Study also estimated that if ERP were implemented in HK “40% of car trips in the morning peak may be diverted to public transport” and found that “ERP could generate transport operation, economic and environmental benefits”.
 Based on Singapore’s assessment of ERP’s benefits as well as the Hong Kong government’s own studies, one would expect that Hong Kong’s leaders, with their faith in monetary benefit, would embrace ERP.
 Regrettably that hasn’t been the case.
 In the 29 years since its successful ERP pilot program and the 17 years since its positive Feasibility Study Hong Kong has done nothing to move toward implementation of ERP.